ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 For the pressure drop, we can clearly see the presence of the obstacle in our domain, as expected.

-Results obtained simulation a pressure-driven flow with constant pressure drop equal to 1 unity show different x-velocity profiles along the y-axes.
+Again, results obtained using inflow BC show little to no difference in velocity profile and hence we simulated a pressure-driven flow with constant pressure drop equal to 1 unity.
+For this case we are able to observe different x-velocity profiles along the y-axes.

 <p>
 <img src="docs/ProjectPlots/nonNew_vis_obstacle_PressDriv.png" width="500">